 Applications must be submitted online here.
 To apply, you will need to submit current contact information (address, phone, and e-mail); university name, graduation date, and major; one page résumé, which should include relevant prior experiences working or volunteering in public service; and a reflective essay (in place of a cover letter) not to exceed two typed double-spaced pages, describing why the applicant is passionate about pursuing a career in social justice.
 If you have any problems submitting the application online, please contact email@example.com.

 No one is required to reside in the District of Columbia.
-Please note that the Lawyers’ Committee and NILC are located in downtown Washington D.C., while CLINIC is located in Silver Spring, MD.
-All three offices are Metro accessible.
+Please note that the Lawyers’ Committee, AAJC, and NILC are located in downtown Washington D.C., while CLINIC is located in Silver Spring, MD.
+All offices are Metro accessible.

 Yes, each fellow is required to find housing.
 We would be happy to provide suggestions.

-For the upcoming 2016 summer program each fellow will receive a stipend to be used for living expenses.
+For the upcoming 2020 summer program, each fellow will receive a $5,000 stipend.

-When you say first generation student, do you mean within your immediate family?
+Q: When you say first-generation student, do you mean within your immediate family?

-My older sibling graduates one year ahead of me, do I still qualify?
+Q: My older sibling graduates at least one year ahead of me, do I still qualify?

 Every applicant will have a different story to share, please share yours and the Selection Committee will make a decision based on your specific situation.

-Our aim is to have all six fellows commence this program on the same day or as close together as possible, however we are flexible.
+Our aim is to have all fellows commence this program on the same day in early June or as close together as possible, however, we are flexible.
 The best thing to do is to apply and include in your application when you would be able to commence.

 Yes, as long as you are enrolled at the time you submit your application materials.

-A parent has a two-year associate degree, am I eligible?
+Q: My parent has a two-year associate degree, am I still eligible?

-Include this information in your application, the Selection Committee while make certain decisions on a case by case basis.
+Include this information in your application, the Selection Committee will make certain decisions on a case by case basis.

-Applications for summer 2016 are accepted through February 2, 2016.
-Up to six fellows will be selected anywhere from February to April of 2016.
-Ten-week summer fellowships will commence approximately during the first week of June, 2016.
-The exact start date will be finalized after the 2016 FirstGEN Fellows are selected.
+Applications for summer 2020 are accepted through January 31st.
+Up to six fellows will be selected by April 2020.
+Ten-week summer fellowships will commence approximately during the first week of June 2020.
+The exact start date will be finalized after the 2020 FirstGEN Fellows are selected.